epilot-dev/terraform-provider-epilot-file/docs/resources/file.md

 - `custom_download_url` (String) Custom external download url used for the file.
 Requires replacement if changed.
 - `document_type` (String) Requires replacement if changed. ; must be one of ["document", "document_template", "text", "image", "video", "audio", "spreadsheet", "presentation", "font", "archive", "application", "unknown"]
 - `file_entity_id` (String) if passed, adds a new version to existing file entity.
 Requires replacement if changed.
-- `schema` (String) URL-friendly identifier for the entity schema.
-Requires replacement if changed.
 - `tags` (List of String) Requires replacement if changed.

 ### Read-Only